 Each bodybuilder was once a beginner, and each once had his first day at the gym.
 Also, all experimented on themselves and for themselves.
 But you won’t have to after we point out the most common mistakes in the gym that you need to avoid.

-What is fascinating is that in the gym, everyone is his own personal trainer if you train football, swimming, or similar, that is not the case.
+What is fascinating is that in the gym, everyone is their own personal trainer; if you train in football, swimming, or similar, that is not the case.

 There are personal trainers, and still, everyone does things in their own way, the way they think and see the training.
-Everyone seems to think they are the smartest and that they know best, and everyone believes all others are doing things wrong.
+Everyone seems to think they are the smartest and know best, and everyone believes everyone else is doing things wrong.

 But in time, after they realize there are no results, people tend to know they are doing things wrong.
 The purpose of this article is to show you some of the most common mistakes that you should avoid when you first start working out at the gym.

-1) Chose Your Goal And Plan How To Reach It
+1) Choose Your Goal And Plan How To Reach It

 Before you even enter the gym as a beginner, you need to know what you want and how to achieve it.
-Most people, when you mention to them the gym they think about the huge guys lifting 300kg or guys that are doing 20 curls while staring at their biceps.
+Most people, when you mention the gym, they think about the huge guys lifting 300kg or guys that are doing 20 curls while staring at their biceps.

 Well, that is totally wrong!
-You can achieve so much in the gym from raising your motoric skills, build muscles and burn fat, correct your posture, and build strength.
+You can achieve so much in the gym, from raising your motoric skills, building muscles and burning fat, correcting your posture, and building strength.

 The gym is a tool to help you achieve your goals; it’s not a goal itself.
 So it would help if you had a goal and a plan on how to reach it.
 A goal without a plan is nothing but a wish.